nikasakandelidze/aws-journey/ec2/ami.md

 AMI includes:
-- One or more Elastic block store snapshots. or for instance-store-backed AMI-s a template for the root volume of the instnace.
+- One or more Elastic block store snapshots. or for instance-store-backed AMI-s a template for the root volume of the instnace.( which means which storage option to use )
 - Launch permissions that control which aws accounts can use AMI to run ec2 instances.
 - Block device mapping that specifies volumes to attach to instance when it starts up.